glowkeeper/P3D/docs/labs/week6Session2.md

 + Get inspiration from elsewhere
 + Crits

-On both counts, be sure to reference!
+Be sure to reference!
 Remember, you can plagiarise yourself!

 And the Module Convenor's partner: